neroshop/neroshop/external/curl/tests/README.md

   line).
 The latter is meant for local temporary disables and will be ignored by git.

+  Test cases mentioned in `DISABLED` can still be run if `-f` is provided.

   When `-s` is not present, each successful test will display on one line the test number and description and on the next line a set of flags, the test result, current test sequence, total number of tests to be run and an